respondcreate/django-versatileimagefield/README.md

 u'/media/images/testimagemodel/__filtered__/test-image__invert__.jpg'
 ```

-As you can see, there's a 'filters' attribute available on each `VersatileImageField` which contains all filters currently registered to the Filter registry (more on that in a minute).
+As you can see, there's a `filters` attribute available on each `VersatileImageField` which contains all filters currently registered to the Filter registry.

 > #### NOTE ####
-> `django-versatileimagefield` ships with only a single Filter – 'invert' – which inverts the colors of an image.
+> `django-versatileimagefield` ships with a single Filter – `invert` – which inverts the colors of an image.

 What makes Filters extra-useful is that they have access to all registered Sizers: